Child Visitation Lawyers in Charlotte, NC

 Child Visitation, Parenting Time Scheduling and More

-At Kennedy Law Associates, our Charlotte visitation attorneys provide understanding and compassionate representation for parents who are going through a divorce.
+At Kennedy Law Associates, our Charlotte child visitation attorneys provide understanding and compassionate representation for parents who are going through a divorce.
 Whether you are seeking full custody rights or wish to assert your rights to visitation, we are here to help serve your interests as well as the interests of your child.

 If only one parent is granted physical and legal child custody, the courts will often try to come up with a visitation plan for the noncustodial parent.
 Unless a parent is considered to be unfit, or if there is a history of domestic violence, the court will do everything in its power to ensure that a child has a relationship with both parents.
 Even if the parent-child relationship has been less than ideal, the court may still allow for supervised visitation.
 Our North Carolina family law attorneys can explain in further detail how this process works.